Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Application to CanariCam Data

 We find that most sightlines in the Egg Nebula imaging polarimetry data cube require three components to correctly fit the Stokes spectra, and this is accomplished with the extended Aitken method.
-Thus, for objects that have scattering in the mid-IR, it is essential to include the scattering polarization component to correctly model the emissive and absorptive components with the Aitken method.
+Thus, for objects that have scattering in the mid-IR, it is essential to include the scattering polarization component with the Aitken method to correctly model the emissive and absorptive components of polarization by silicates.